Learning to Adopt Generative AI: Introduction

-Consistent with prior digital divide research employing behavioral experiments \citep{kohli2024digital, haslberger2023no, robinson2020digital}, our \textit{utility divide} evaluates disparities in utility per use, conditional on adoption, constituting a specific type of \textit{third-level outcome divide}.
-However, investigating this phenomenon in a real-world context is inherently challenging due to the natural feedback loop in the adoption process.
-When individuals believe a technology has high utility, they are more likely to adopt it.
+Consistent with research on digital divide employing behavioral experiments \citep{kohli2024digital, haslberger2023no, robinson2020digital}, our \textit{utility divide} evaluates disparities in utility per use, conditional on adoption, constituting a specific type of \textit{third-level outcome divide}.
+However, investigating this phenomenon in a real-world context is challenging due to the natural feedback loop in the adoption process.
+When individuals believe that a technology has high utility, they are more likely to adopt it.
 Upon using the generative AI tool, users update their beliefs based on their experiences (signals within the structural learning model), which in turn influence subsequent adoption decisions.
 Since individuals lack \textit{a priori} knowledge of the actual utility, it influences their adoption decisions only indirectly through signal realizations, which are also governed by their learning abilities.
-Therefore, recognizing that the utility divide and learning divide are intertwined, we additionally incorporate utility heterogeneity into the structural learning framework to jointly model both disparities.
+Therefore, recognizing that the utility divide and learning divide are intertwined, we incorporate utility heterogeneity into the structural learning framework to jointly model both disparities.

-To empirically estimate our model and address the abovementioned research questions, we obtained a dataset from a leading data collection firm.
+To empirically estimate our model and address the abovementioned research questions, we obtain a dataset from a leading data collection firm.
 The dataset comprises online footprints of thousands of panelists over a six-month period following the launch of ChatGPT, enabling us to observe individual usage patterns over time.
-Additionally, the company provided demographic attributes for each participant, allowing us to explore heterogeneity.
-After fitting our model to the dataset, we uncovered significant and noteworthy \emph{learning} and \emph{utility divides}.
-Specifically, we find that male, younger, and individuals with an IT background both derive higher utility per use from ChatGPT and learn about its utility more rapidly.
-Besides, although individuals from minority racial groups or with lower educational attainment tend to derive greater utility gains per use, they unfortunately update their beliefs more slowly.
+Additionally, the company also provides social characteristics for each participant, allowing us to explore how social characteristics shape the proposed divides.
+After fitting our model to the dataset, we uncover significant \emph{learning} and \emph{utility divides}.
+Notably, individuals without college education, non-white individuals, and those with lower English literacy realize larger utility gains from ChatGPT, yet revise their beliefs about its utility more slowly.
+In contrast, males, younger individuals, and workers in occupations with greater exposure to LLMs both extract higher utility per use and update their perceived utility more quickly.